microsoft/CameraTraps/collaborations.md

 1. Can you provide a short overview of your project?
 What ecosystem are you working in, and what are the key species of interest?

-2. About how many images do you have that you&rsquo;ve already annotated, from roughly the same environments as the photos you need to process in the future?
+2. About how many images do you have that you've already annotated, from roughly the same environments as the photos you need to process in the future?

-3. If you have some images you&rsquo;ve already annotated:
+3. If you have some images you've already annotated:

   - Did you keep all the empty images, or only the images with animals?
   - Are they from exactly the same camera locations that you need to process in the future (as in, cameras literally bolted in place), or from similar locations?